sreynit02/task-app/README.md

 # TaskFlow: A Flask Task Management App

 TaskFlow is a simple task management application built using Python and Flask.
 It allows users to add tasks, set due dates, track their progress, and delete tasks.
-This project demonstrates web development with Flask and incorporates concepts like database integration, templating, and user-friendly design.
+This project demonstrates web development with Flask and incorporates concepts like database integration, interface design, login functionality.

 ## Features
 - Add tasks with a name, description, and due date/time.